sarzil-hossain/reactance/README.md

-# Project VPN - User Manual
+# Reactance - User Manual
-VPN Setup automation for bypassing government censorship
+Censorship resistant VPN automation and user management for servers and cloud services that is scalable.

 ## Table of Contents
   - [Goals](#goals)